What is vibe coding? AI-powered software development explained

 Listen to the article

 Vibe coding is transforming how software is written.
 Coined by AI expert Andrej Karpathy, the term refers to a programming style where developers rely heavily on AI models to generate, refine, and debug code.
 Instead of meticulously crafting every line, programmers issue high-level commands and let AI handle the details.
 This transformation ushers in a new era of coding, where AI acts as a co-developer, making programming faster, more accessible, and intuitive.
+Collins Dictionary named vibe coding its Word of the Year 2025, and by early 2026, 90% of developers worldwide report using at least one AI tool at work, confirming that what began as a fringe experiment has become the default mode of software creation.

 This article explores in detail vibe coding, tools, advantages, real-world applications, and its impact on software development.